compressly/compressly.github.io/README.md

-# compressly.github.io

-The website for Compressly
+The source code for the [Compressly](https://github.com/MinimackStudios/compressly) landing page.